foxhuston/DotVim/Readme.md

 My .vim stuff
 =============

-If you want an exact copy of my vim setup, clone this folder into your .vim directory.
+If you want an exact copy of my vim setup, clone this folder into your `~/.vim` directory.

 Then, edit your ~/.vimrc so that it has: